Skatteetaten/aurora-openshift/docs/openshift.md

 functionality in the OpenShift template mechanism, the templates we created to mitigate that were not powerful enough on their own to be used entirely without some manipulation through scripting.

-The first versions of AOC interacted with OpenShift and supporting infrastructure directly, and though useful, it was hard to extend, reuse functionality and roll out fixes.
-Recent versions of AOC is a simple frontend for the Aurora API, our core automation API on the Aurora OpenShift Platform.
-Over time, AOC has matured into a tool not only for coordinating deployments to OpenShift, but also for triggering other infrastructure automation tasks.
+The first versions of AO interacted with OpenShift and supporting infrastructure directly, and though useful, it was hard to extend, reuse functionality and roll out fixes.
+Recent versions of AO is a simple frontend for the Aurora API, our core automation API on the Aurora OpenShift Platform.
+Over time, AO has matured into a tool not only for coordinating deployments to OpenShift, but also for triggering other infrastructure automation tasks.

 Finally, a custom command line client would allow us to more easily make sure that the applications were deployed and configured the same, allowing us to make assumptions about applications when creating the Aurora Console.

-AOC is driven by a set of configuration files that describe how applications should be deployed and configured in different environments.
+AO is driven by a set of configuration files (AuroraConfig) that describe how applications should be deployed and configured in different environments.
 The configuration files are organized in a hierarchy and are cascading, allowing us to share and overwrite configuration options across applications and environments.
-AOC sends these configuration files to the Aurora API which in turn creates or updates the appropriate OpenShift objects (like DeploymentConfig, Service, Route) and performs other infrastructure automation tasks.
+AO sends these configuration files to the Aurora API which in turn creates or updates the appropriate OpenShift objects (like DeploymentConfig, Service, Route) and performs other infrastructure automation tasks.

-The following features can be configured in the AOC configuration
+The following features can be configured in the AuroraConfig configuration
  * The application to deploy
  * Deployment strategy; the version to deploy
  * What database schemas to generate/reuse